cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_SSH_HOSTKEYDATA.md

 }
 ~~~

-# NOTES
+# AVAILABILITY

-Works only with the libssh2 backend.
+Added in 7.84.0, works only with libssh2 backend.

-# %AVAILABILITY%

 # RETURN VALUE

-curl_easy_setopt(3) returns a CURLcode indicating success or error.

-CURLE_OK (0) means everything was OK, non-zero means an error occurred, see
-libcurl-errors(3).
+Returns CURLE_OK if the option is supported, and CURLE_UNKNOWN_OPTION if not.